Hi! We are the Johnsons: Jed, Kim, Vladik, Adelina, Ezra, Havalah, Seth and Evie Joy.

 “Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible.’”
 Matthew 19:26

 In the summer of 2013 we founded Wide Awake International, and our family moved to Ukraine in November of 2013.
 We began by volunteering for our first year at Mission to Ukraine in Zhytomyr.
 We learned a lot from the great work that they do.
 We are so thankful for their faithfulness and the foundation of trust they laid with the directors of our region’s insitution for boys and men with disabilities in the town of Romaniv.

-The work of Wide Awake is now is focused at the institution in Romaniv.
-We take teams there three times a week and our three interns work with the boys in the Isolation Hall of the orphanage three different full days a week.
+We take teams to Romaniv three times a week and our five interns work with the boys in the Isolation Hall of the orphanage three different full days a week.
 The goal of our time spent at Romaniv is to bring hope, love, and dignity to the boys and men living there.
 Our teams are a consistent, positive presence in their lives.
 We work with the boys to increase their functional skills and to help each boy move forward in his development.
 We also advocate for the adoption of the boys who are adoptable.
 In fact, we adopted our son Vladik from Romaniv in the summer of 2015!

 Most of all we sit with the boys and simply love our friends.
 We play.
 We sing.
 We rock.
 We hug.
 And we ask God to come with his healing power and do the impossible.
 We ask Him to come make all things new.
 We love to be with our boys at Romaniv, but our goal is not to forever visit them in their suffering.
 The biggest goal of Wide Awake is deinstitutionalization.
 We want our boys OUT.